-To make this playdough, I adapted my favourite homemade playdough recipe.
-But before I started, AJ and I went out to our two big rosemary bushes to find some rosemary.
-We cut about eight large sprigs and roughly tore off the leaves and snapped the stems into a bowl before I added 1 1/2 cups of boiling water and left it to steep.
+Before we started, I enlisted the help of the children to cut some rosemary from our rosemary bushes.
+We cut eight large sprigs and roughly tore off the leaves and snapped the stems into a bowl before I added 1 1/2 cups of boiling water and left it to steep.
 The longer you leave it, the stronger the rosemary scent will be but I would recommend leaving it for a minimum of two hours.
-Once it is ready, strain the rosemary water to remove all of the pieces of leaf and stalk.
+Once it is ready, strain the rosemary water to remove all of the leaves and pieces of stalk.

 - 2 cups of plain flour

 - 2 tablespoons of cooking oil